kishorechowdhury/covid-vaccination-alert/README.md

 # Usage

 1. install python
+2. run pip install -r requirements.txt to install necessary packages.
-2. configure 'send_email.py'
+3. configure 'send_email.py'
-3. in the 'scrape.py' go to bottom and set the following params:
+4. in the 'scrape.py' go to bottom and set the following params:

    a. pincodes